OpenPrinting/libcups/cups/cupspm.md

 > **Note:**
 >
 > If we wanted to query the scheduler instead of the device, we would look
-> up the "printer-uri-supported" option instead of the "device-uri" value.
+> up the "printer-uri-supported" option instead of the "device-uri" option.

 The [`ippAddString`](@@) function adds the "printer-uri" attribute the the IPP request.
 The `IPP_TAG_OPERATION` argument specifies that the attribute is part